“She may not look like much, but she's got it where it counts, kid. I've made a lot of special modifications myself.”

 As the caption on the image above so rightly notes, what happened next is film history.
 The TV show Space 1999 began airing in 1975 and featured a recurring type of ship called The Eagle Transporter which at a glance looked somewhat like the Pirate Ship design.
 In fact, there's a photo seemingly taken at the exact 'oh shit' moment in ILM's model shop!

-Not wanting to be perceived as riding the coattails of a cheap TV show was enough for Lucas to throw the Pirate Ship design under a bus, so as to not draw any unwanted parallels.
+Not wanting to be perceived as riding the coattails of a TV show—how very unworthy of the silver screen—was enough for Lucas to throw the Pirate Ship design under a bus, so as to not draw any unwanted parallels.

 This is where the story gets interesting, as well as somewhat confounding.
 First it seems like there was an attempt at retaining the Pirate Ship design by only altering parts of it.

-This stage sees the introduction of the hammerhead cockpit (two paint buckets flued together), and what is referred to as the 'truss-like cockpit'.
+This first stage sees the introduction of the hammerhead cockpit (literally two paint buckets flued together, covered in kit bashed parts), and what is referred to as the 'truss-like cockpit'.
 The earlier version was also taken to painting completion, as was this version as evidenced by the painting scheme detailing on the cockpit.

 Although it's conjecture, it seems that at this point set construction had already begun in England and the budget and schedule was so tight that the Pirate Ship was forced to use the existing cockpit design.